craigh411/vue-rate-it/README.md

+#IMPORTANT: This repo has been cloned from [vue-star-rating](https://github.com/craigh411/vue-star-rating) and is being used to develop a new more flexible version of the rater which will allo9w extending the rater to create custom rating components.

-# Star Rating Component for Vue 2.x
+# Rating Component for Vue 2.x

 [![Build Status](https://travis-ci.org/craigh411/vue-star-rating.svg?branch=master)](https://travis-ci.org/craigh411/vue-star-rating)